What is the Young SDG Innovators Programme?

 Where does the programme take place?

-The programme is currently being run by Global Compact Local Networks in the following countries: Bangladesh, Canada, Brazil, Denmark, Lebanon, Mexico, South Africa, Turkey, Ukraine, UK and USA.
+The programme is currently being run by Global Compact Local Networks in the following countries: Bangladesh, Brazil, Canada, Denmark, India, Kenya, Lebanon, Mexico, Nigeria, Philippines, South Africa, Turkey, Ukraine, and the UK.

 My company is not based in a participating Network country.
 How can we take part in the programme?